Tessa Jowell

-Tessa Jane Helen Douglas Jowell, Baroness Jowell, (17 September 1947 – 12 May 2018) was a British Labour Party politician and life peer who served as the Member of Parliament (MP) for Dulwich and West Norwood, previously Dulwich, from 1992 to 2015.
+Tessa Jane Helen Douglas Jowell, Baroness Jowell (17 September 1947 – 12 May 2018), was a British Labour Party politician and life peer who served as the Member of Parliament (MP) for Dulwich, from 1992 to 1997, followed by Dulwich and West Norwood, from 1997 to 2015.

 Jowell held a number of major government ministerial positions, as well as opposition appointments, during this period.
 She served as Secretary of State for Culture, Media and Sport from 2001 to 2007 and Minister for the Cabinet Office from 2009 to 2010.
-A member of both the Blair and Brown Cabinets, she was also Minister for the Olympics (2005–10) and Shadow Minister for the Olympics and Shadow Minister for London until September 2012, resigning after the London Olympic Games.
+A member of both the Blair and Brown Cabinets, she was also Minister for the Olympics (2005–2010) and Shadow Minister for the Olympics and Shadow Minister for London until September 2012, resigning after the London Olympic Games.

-A Privy Counsellor from 1998, she was appointed Dame Commander of the Order of the British Empire (DBE) in 2012.
-She stood down from the House of Commons at the 2015 general election.
+A Privy Counsellor from 1998, Jowell was appointed Dame Commander of the Order of the British Empire (DBE) in 2012.
+She stood down from the House of Commons at the 2015 UK general election.
 She was nominated for a life peerage in the 2015 Dissolution Honours and was raised to the peerage as Baroness Jowell, of Brixton in the London Borough of Lambeth, on 27 October 2015.
 In September 2015, she was unsuccessful in seeking to be selected as the Labour Party's official candidate in the 2016 London mayoral election, coming second to Sadiq Khan in the contest of six candidates.

 Early life

-Tessa Jane Helen Douglas Palmer was born at Middlesex Hospital in Marylebone, London, to Kenneth Nelson Veysey Palmer, a physician, and his wife, Rosemary (née Douglas), a radiographer.
+Tessa Jane Helen Douglas Palmer was born at Middlesex Hospital, in Marylebone, London, to Kenneth Nelson Veysey Palmer, a physician, and his wife, Rosemary (née Douglas), a radiographer.
 She was educated at the independent St Margaret's School for Girls in Aberdeen, the University of Aberdeen (where she studied arts, psychology and sociology) and the University of Edinburgh (where she studied for an MA in Social Administration).
 She became a social worker, initially working in the Craigmillar area of Edinburgh and as a childcare officer in Lambeth, before training at Goldsmiths College as a psychiatric social worker.
 She subsequently worked at the Maudsley Hospital, and later became assistant director of the mental health charity Mind.

 During this time, Jowell took her first steps into electoral politics, being elected to represent Swiss Cottage on Camden London Borough Council in the early 1970s, and becoming Chair of the Camden Borough Council's Social Services Committee at the age of 25.
-In 1978, she was the Labour Party candidate in a by-election in Ilford North but lost Labour's majority to the Conservatives.
-She stood again in Ilford North at the 1979 general election, also unsuccessfully.
+She was the Labour Party candidate in the 1978 Ilford North by-election but lost Labour's majority to the Conservative Party.
+She stood again in Ilford North at the 1979 UK general election, also unsuccessfully.

 Member of Parliament

-Elected as MP for Dulwich at the 1992 general election, Jowell was successively appointed as an Opposition Spokesperson on Health, an Opposition Whip and Spokesperson on Women, before returning to the Shadow Health team in 1996. following boundary changes, she was the MP for Dulwich and West Norwood from 1997.
+Elected as MP for Dulwich at the 1992 UK general election, Jowell was successively appointed as an Opposition Spokesperson on Health, an Opposition Whip and Spokesperson on Women, before returning to the Shadow Health team in 1996. following boundary changes, she was the MP for Dulwich and West Norwood from 1997.